vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 Anyone that supplies limit orders is eligible to receive maker fees when volume they place on the book is hit.
 However, a liquidity commitment also makes an LP eligible to receive a portion of the liquidity fee from every trade in the market, on top of the maker fee.

 Liquidity providers need to have enough available assets to cover the margin for their orders and the positions that will be generated from trades.

+Ensure your orders to provide liquidity will earn from liquidity fees by meeting those requirements.
+Check these parameters for the market you're targeting:
+- `market.liquidity.priceRange`: Range that the liquidity orders need to be priced within
+- `market.liquidity.commitmentMinTimeFraction`: How much time per epoch (as a percentage) that the liquidity needs to be supplied for to meet the SLA

 :::info Read more
 [Building a bot tutorial](./building-a-bot/adding-a-liquidity-commitment.md): Basics on how to incorporate liquidity orders into an automated trading setup.